Global Strategy vs Local Reality: Why Most Businesses Get International Office Sourcing Wrong

 What good international sourcing actually looks like

-This doesn't mean the process needs to take months.
-With the right guidance, this entire cycle can be completed in two to four weeks in most markets.
+This process does not have to take months.
+With proper guidance, you can usually complete all these steps in two to four weeks in most markets.

 The cost of getting it wrong